 Many of the elements in the FIXM schemas can only take a fixed set of values, usually representing an encoding of data.
-These fields are called "enumerations" and are explicitly represented in FIXM by a simpleType that restricts the primitive string type:
+These fields are called "enumerations" and are explicitly represented in FIXM by a simpleType that restricts the primitive string type.
+Enumeration lists should contain an OTHER value if there is a possibility that input will contain a value not covered by the enumerations: in this case, OTHER is a signal that a value was provided, but could not be mapped to standard enumeration values.

-Figure 13 - Use of Enumerations for Codes
+Figure 15 - Use of Enumerations for Codes